beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 This is straightforward, using [`plan_edf_to_onda_samples`](@ref).
 As outlined in the documentation for [`plan_edf_to_onda_samples`](@ref), a "plan" is a table with one row per `EDF.Signal`, which contains all the fields from the signal's header as well as the fields of the `Onda.SamplesInfoV2` that will be generated when the plan is executed (with the caveat that the `:channels` field is called `:channel` to indicate that it corresponds to a single channel in the output).
 It also contains a few additional fields for defining the mapping between EDF and Onda signal indices, as well as a field to capture any errors thrown during planning (or, more likely, during execution of the plan):
-- `:edf_signal_index`, the 1-based numerical index of the source signal in `edf.signals`
+- `:edf_signal_index`, the 1-based numerical index of the source signal in `edf.signals`.
-- `:onda_signal_index`, the ordinal index of the resulting samples (not necessarily the index into `samples`, since some groups might be skipped)
+- `:sensor_label`, label that is unique within this EDF file for this group of channels (may be `missing`).
+- `:recording`, an optional UUID of the recording procedure these signals should be associated with.
 - `:error`, any errors that were caught during planning and/or execution.

 ### Review the plan.